 Stomach sleepers, close your ears — yes, sleeping on your stomach is considered bad.
 Unfortunately, there are more cons than pros.

-Sleeping in the prone position can place a strain on your spine and neck.
-It also has the potential to lead to shoulder and neck pain if you’re someone who tosses and turns at night.
+Sleeping in the prone sleeping posture can place a strain on your spine and neck.
+It also has the potential to lead to shoulder pain and neck pain if you’re someone who tosses and turns at night.

 Sleeping in this position can also place unwanted pressure on your muscles and joints – resulting in you waking up with aches and numbness.
 However, stomach sleeping is preferred over back sleeping for those that experience sleep apnea and snoring, because it keeps your airways open.